-Regarding PF as well, Japan's vulnerabilities are greater than other countries' because of its geographical proximity to North Korea.
-As Japan is an island country, the cross-border movement of people and goods is through seaports and airports, and maintaining trade and capital transactions with other countries, in terms of both quality and quantity, is essential given the scarcity of domestic energy resources.
-Because of the geographical closeness to North Korea, while there have historically been wide-ranging flows of human and goods traffic to and from the Korean Peninsula, Japan is exposed to the risk that PF-related trade and capital transactions may be conducted via neighboring countries that have deep relationships with North Korea.
+As Japan is an island country, the cross-border movement of people and goods is through seaports and airports,53 and maintaining trade with other countries, in terms of both quality and quantity, is essential given the scarcity of domestic energy resources.
+Because of the geographical closeness to North Korea, while there have historically been wide-ranging flows of human and goods to and from the Korean Peninsula, Japan is exposed to the risk that PF-related trade may be conducted and funds may be transferred via neighboring countries that have deep relationships with North Korea.
 In addition, it is possible that entities conducting trade or remittance transactions with North Korea via third countries or implementing illegal ship-to-ship transfer of goods may exploit this situation, as mentioned in the previous chapter.